zackees/static_ffmpeg/README.md

 ## About

-This tool installs binaries for ffmpeg and ffprobe binary into the system on the first usage of this library.
-This libary itself is very lightweight.
-Binaries will be installed for `win32` (Windows) / `darwin` (MacOS) / `ubuntu` (Linux)
+This tool installs binaries for ffmpeg and ffprobe binary (with all plugins and codecs) into the running platform.
+This is done without requiring elevated permissions.
+The platform binaries are installed on first run.
+This libary itself is very lightweight, about 12kB.

+This library is designed to allow tools that rely on `ffmpeg` to have a fully featured `ffmpeg` available (renamed as `static_ffmpeg` to prevent collisions).
+Without this library, you may have to rely on the user to install `ffmpeg`, with the right build settings to ensure your tool functions correctly.
+This is a major pain for ffmpeg based tools and this library solves this problem.

+As of now, binaries are available for:
+  * `win32` (Windows)
+  * `darwin` (MacOS)
+  * `linux` (From Ubuntu 20LTS)
+  * Pull requests to support for other platforms are welcome!
+Too add support please see related git repo: [ffmpeg_bins](https://github.com/zackees/ffmpeg_bins).

-There is both a python api and a command line api.
+There is both an python api and a command line api.
 After installing this package the command line aliases will be available:

   * `static_ffmpeg` operates just like `ffmpeg`
   * `static_ffprobe` operates just like `ffprobe`.